mugiseyebrows/event-loop/README.rst

         def your_handler(file_path):
             print(file_path)

-Decorator accepts optional include and exclude args (list of globs or names to include or exclude files from watch) and timeout arg (read about timeout below) and loop arg.
+Decorator accepts `include` and `exclude` args (list of globs or names to include or exclude files from watch) and `timeout` arg (read about timeout below) and `loop` arg.

-If you need to watch more than one path you need to build and start `EventLoop` explicitly and pass it to decorators.
+If you need to watch more than one path you need to create and start `EventLoop` explicitly and pass it to decorators.

 ::